Jemez language: Determiners

-In the Jemez language there exist 3rd person pronouns but these serve other functions as well, adopting different characteristics depending on usage.
-Almost all determiners can function as independent pronouns, demonstratives or noun modifiers.
-They are similar to nouns in that they can take on the inverse number marker.
+Determiners in Jemez can function as personal pronouns, demonstratives or noun modifiers.
+The behave similarly to nouns in that they can take on the inverse number marker.
 Further more when acting as independent pronouns they take the same class as what they are referring to.

 Determiners in the Jemez language are broken down into three groups.
 The divisions among these groups are distinguished by the meaning they show in relation to space of the speaker with the noun accompanying the determiner.

 The first class of determiner is one that is only used with nouns that are in sight and easily accessible to the speaker, this accessibility seems to be directly related to effort that must be put in to reach the noun and distance to the speaker.
 The determiner used is dependent on the form of the noun.
 Determiners that are used when in plain noun form are: “nų́ų́”, “nų́ų́dæ”, “nų́ų́tʔæ” and “hhnų́”.
 The determiners applied to nouns in the inverse forms are: “nų́ų́dæsh” and “nų́ų́tʔæsh”.
 Breaking the determiners into another division is possible based on usage, determiners nų́ų́dæ” and “nų́ų́dæsh” tend to be used when the determiner is followed by a noun.
 When it is not, instead playing the rule of an independent pronoun, in that case being the noun phrase, then “nų́ų́ʔtæ” “nų́ų́ʔtæsh” are a possibility, along with “nų́ų́dæ” and “nų́ų́dæsh”.
 It is important to make note that there is differences between speakers.

 When a determiner combines with a noun there are different rules depending on the class of the noun, these rules explain under what situations what will or can take the inverse suffix, whether it will be the determiner, noun, or both.
 For Class I nouns, there is an overall tendency or “rule” that the noun has to take this inverse suffix.
 That is the only requirement for it to be acceptable; it is possible to have two inverse suffixes, one on the determiner and one on the noun.
 The only scenario not acceptable being that where the noun did not have this inverse suffix but the determiner did.